 So here you are in anticipation of a divorce.
-You have no idea what to ask the attorney and no idea what the attorney is going to ask you if you choose to go and talk to one about representing you in your divorce case.
+You have no idea what to ask the attorney and no idea what the attorney will ask you if you choose to go and talk to one about representing you in your divorce case.
 All you know is that you have been talking to friends and family who have told you that you do need to hire an attorney.
 You consider yourself a pretty intelligent person and have known enough people who have gone through a divorce that you think you may be able to handle the case on your own.
-You even have a cousin who's told you that he thinks you could do it on your own.
+You even have a cousin who's told you that he thinks you could do it independently.

-Ask yourself this question before you determine whether or not you need to hire an attorney: what is at stake in your divorce?
-If you and your spouse don't have children and don't own much of any property then you probably don't even need to be concerned with what your lawyer would ask you in a divorce consultation.
-Yes, there is a benefit to hiring an attorney no matter what the facts and circumstances are in your case.
-Yes, all things being equal I would recommend hiring an attorney for your divorce so that you can have representation.
+Before you determine whether or not you need to hire an attorney, ask yourself this question: what is at stake in your divorce?
+If you and your spouse don't have children and don't own much of any property, then you probably don't even need to be concerned with what your lawyer would ask you in a divorce consultation.
+Yes, there is a benefit to hiring an attorney, no matter the facts and circumstances in your case.
+Yes, all things being equal, I would recommend hiring an attorney for your divorce so that you can have representation.
 However, some people do choose to go without representation in divorce and live to tell about it.

 The truth of the matter is that there is no legal requirement for you to hire an attorney to get divorced in Texas.
-As I mentioned a moment ago people do get divorced without lawyers without too much of a headache.
-It does take a certain degree of patients, reading and writing ability as well as the time to file the necessary steps to get divorced.
-There is a specific process to follow and if that process is not followed exactly then you will not be able to get divorced.
+As I mentioned a moment ago, people get divorced without lawyers without too much of a headache.
+It does take a certain degree of patients, reading and writing ability, and the time to file the necessary steps to get divorced.
+There is a specific process to follow, and if that process is not followed exactly, you will not be able to get divorced.
 The courts do not make exceptions for persons without attorneys when it comes to following the steps.

 Do you have a full-time job?
 Do you have children?
 Do you have a life that exists outside of your children and outside your job?
-If you answered yes to any of these questions and you probably do not have the time to commit to spending on getting a divorce.
-Having children with the person you are getting a divorce from means that your case has stakes that are too high for you to not commit to getting a divorce with an attorney.
-Don't risk harming your relationship with your kids or losing Visitation time with your kids because you did not want to hire a lawyer.
+If you answered yes to any of these questions, you probably do not have the time to commit to getting a divorce.
+Having children with the person, you are getting a divorce from means that your case has stakes that are too high for you to not commit to getting a divorce with an attorney.
+Don't risk harming your relationship with your kids or losing Visitation time because you did not want to hire a lawyer.

 I completely understand in this day and age of the pandemic having some economic and financial insecurity.
 You may have lost your job early on and have only recently regained employment.
 Or, the job he used to perform may have gone away either temporarily or permanently because of the pandemic.
 Steady income has become a luxury for many of our neighbors in Southeast Texas.
 I am sympathetic and empathetic to the spot that these folks find themselves in.